apache/airflow/docs/apache-airflow-providers-openlineage/guides/user.rst

 .. warning::

   By setting this variable to true, OpenLineage integration does not control the size of event you sent.
-It can potentially include elements weighting megabytes in size, depending on the size of data you pass to the task.
+It can potentially include elements that are megabytes in size or larger, depending on the size of data you pass to the task.

 Custom Extractors